fivetran/dbt_recharge/README.md

 vars:
   recharge__one_time_product_enabled: false # Disables if you do not have the ONE_TIME_PRODUCT table.
 Default is True.
   recharge__charge_tax_line_enabled: false # Disables if you do not have the CHARGE_TAX_LINE table.
 Default is True.
-  recharge__checkout_enabled: false # Disables if you do not have the CHECKOUT table.
-Default is True.
+  recharge__checkout_enabled: true # Enables if you do have the CHECKOUT table.
+Default is False.
 ```

 ## (Optional) Step 5: Additional configurations